nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-The task is given a priority level.
+The task is given the priority level.
+The priority level cannot be more than 9.

 ```
 expected output